 Property management is another major part of the real estate industry.
 Companies and individuals that specialize in this field provide a service that allows property owners the freedom to protect their investments without having to be very hands-on about it.
 That's because property managers often oversee everything from ground and building maintenance to rent collection and tenant disputes.

 Closely related to property managers are community or homeowner association managers.
 They help ensure that homeowners within a neighborhood governed by such an association follow rules and maintain certain standards related to things like architectural design, yard appearance, pets, and safety measures.
-In this area of real estate, salary earnings averaged $71,730 in 2018.
-But the highest earners within the field made over $126,200.2
+OES program data shows that in this area of real estate, salary earnings averaged $71,730 in 2018.
+But the highest earners within the field made over $126,200.

 4. Mortgage Broker

 When people go to buy a home or other type of property, they often can't afford to pay the full purchase price up front.
 So they need to finance the purchase through a mortgage, which is a special type of loan created for just that purpose.
-To give you an idea of just how big the need for mortgages is, consider this: In 2013, most home buyers who financed their purchase had to borrow about 90 percent of the cost of their new homes.1
+To give you an idea of just how big the need for mortgages is, consider this: NAR says that most home buyers who finance their purchases have to borrow about 90 percent of the cost of their new homes.

 So it should come as no surprise that mortgage professionals are often in pretty high demand.
 Mortgage brokers, in particular, are frequently able to find good deals for home buyers or purchasers of commercial property.
 They serve as intermediaries between lending institutions and borrowers.
 As part of their work, they generally obtain the financial history and credit status of their clients, apply for mortgage loans on their behalf, and follow through with lenders to secure the requested financing.

 It's an occupation that can come with great income potential.
-For instance, the average yearly pay of mortgage brokers in the U.S. is almost $60,000.3
+For instance, the median yearly pay of mortgage brokers in the U.S. is almost $60,000, according to PayScale.

 8 Frequently Asked Questions About Real Estate Jobs